 Lobules, nests, or cords of neoplastic basaloid cells with peripheral palisading, clefting, and mucinous stroma.

 Locally invasive and slow growing over months and even years.
 Metastasis is an exceedingly rare occurrence.

 Excessive sun exposure and other predisposing factors, prior history of BCC or SCC, personal and family history of skin cancer, immunosuppression.

 There are multiple methods for treating BCC.
 Treatment selection should be based upon the age, health, and preferences of the patient after a full discussion of treatment options, risks, and benefits.
 Given the locally destructive nature of BCC, histological confirmation of complete removal is optimal.
 Surgical excision and histological evaluation remain the treatment of choice in most cases.
 Tumors fixed to underlying bone, especially the scalp, merit radiological workup prior to surgical excision or Mohs micrographic surgery.
 Topical therapies require close follow-up for any evidence of treatment failure or recurrence.
-Patient education regarding the benefits of sun avoidance, sunscreen use, and regular self-examinations are important ...
+Patient education regarding the benefits ...